Feestig/ONORobot/src/opsoro/apps/facebook_live/facebook_sdk_setup.md

  - Facebook Graph Explorer
  - Access Tokens & Permissions
  - CRUD Operations in the Facebook Graph API Explorer
- - Code Examples using the JavaScript SDK
+ - Code samples using the JavaScript SDK

 ## Creating A Facebook Application